akshayjshah/blog/content/post/hakyll-and-bootstrap.md

 diligence before I'm comfortable trusting them with critical data.

 Hakyll also has its own set of challenges, mostly because it's written and configured in [Haskell][].
-To put it mildly, I'm a Haskell neophyte--I've been interested in the language for months, but haven't done anything more than a few [Project Euler][] questions.
+To put it mildly, I'm a Haskell neophyte---I've been interested in the language for months, but haven't done anything more than a few [Project Euler][] questions.
 Since I don't have a strong background in category theory, monads and arrows are *blowing my mind*.
 There's something